friends-of-presta/security-advisories/_posts/2023-01-23-correosoficial.md

 ## Other recommandations

-* At the date of the CVE publication, the module was not fixed !
+* At the date of the CVE publication, the module is not fixed.
 * Remove this module if it is not useful.

 ## Links